-How the PPP loan affects taxes
+Is the PPP loan taxable?

-But with this new program came a question about the IRS will view the money.
+But with this new program came a question about how the IRS will view the money.
 If you meet the criteria for getting the loan forgiven, will the government tax you on the free money you’re receiving?

 The CARES Act spells out that the forgiven loan amount won’t be included in taxable income.
 That means you don’t pay taxes on the money that you receive.
 The aim of this loan is to provide businesses with the money to keep running and continue paying employees, not to create a tax burden for businesses receiving the funds.